anirudh-g/MusicGenrePrediction/README.md

 Along with competing in the hackathon, I used this as an opportunity to learn tools like Docker, DVC and experiment with the project structure.

+A webapp and API was built using streamlit and FastAPI respectively